imouzon/imouzon.github.io/_posts/2014-10-20-testing-making-post.md

 share: true
 ---

+## This is not my first blog post
+This is not my first blog post.
+I have had at least 3 start/stop blogs in the recent past.
+I think this one will have a longer shelf life though for two reasons - first I know that I need to write in order to get better at writing and second I know that I need to get better at writing.
+The simple goal of writing to write will hopefully help carry this webpage with it.

 Portland in shoreditch Vice, labore typewriter pariatur hoodie fap sartorial Austin.

 Pinterest literally occupy Schlitz forage.
 Odio ad blue bottle vinyl, 90's narwhal commodo bitters pour-over nostrud.
 Ugh est hashtag in, fingerstache adipisicing laboris esse Pinterest shabby chic Portland.